Implementing Sophos Firewall TLS Inspection Correctly

-A large share of today’s web traffic is encrypted.
-Without TLS Inspection, the firewall often sees only the destination IP, SNI, certificate information and metadata, but not the actual content of the connection.
+A large portion of today’s web traffic is encrypted.
+Without TLS Inspection, the firewall often only sees the destination IP, SNI, certificate information, and metadata, but not the actual content of the connection.

-This is a security problem: many protection functions cannot inspect encrypted payloads, or can do so only with significant limitations.
-Malware scanning, Web Protection, zero-day analysis, content scanning and parts of application or threat detection become truly effective only when the firewall can decrypt TLS traffic, inspect it and then encrypt it again.
-IPS and NDR also benefit from more clear-text visibility.
-Without decryption, many signals remain limited to metadata, certificates, IPs, domains or protocol information.
+This is a security issue: many protection functions cannot or can only very limitedly check encrypted payloads.
+Malware scanning, web protection, zero-day analysis, content scanning, and parts of application or threat detection only become truly effective when the firewall can decrypt, inspect, and then re-encrypt TLS traffic.
+IPS and NDR also benefit from more plaintext visibility.
+Without decryption, many signals remain limited to metadata, certificates, IPs, domains, or protocol information.

-TLS Inspection is not a feature that should be enabled for all users without preparation.
-It can disrupt applications, raise data protection questions and put more load on the firewall.
-That is why TLS Inspection should be introduced in a planned, gradual way with a clear exclusion strategy.
+However, TLS Inspection is not a feature that should be activated unprepared for all users.
+It can disrupt applications, raise privacy concerns, and increase the firewall’s load.
+Therefore, TLS Inspection should be introduced in a planned, gradual manner with a clear exception strategy.

-For TLS Inspection and meaningful analysis of decrypted traffic, the correct protection licences are required.
+For TLS Inspection and the meaningful evaluation of decrypted traffic, the appropriate protection licenses are required.

-- Zero-Day Protection: Becomes important when files or downloads should additionally be analysed using machine learning or sandboxing.
+- Zero-Day Protection: Becomes important when files or downloads need to be additionally analyzed using machine learning or sandboxing.

-Web Protection is included in the Standard Protection licence bundle.
-Xstream Protection and Epic Protection also include Web Protection and additional protection modules.
-Sophos describes the licence modules in the official overview: Sophos Firewall licensing info.
+Web Protection is included in the Standard Protection license bundle.
+Xstream Protection and Epic Protection also include Web Protection and other protection modules.
+For the classification of bundles, see What Sophos Firewall Bundles Are Available?; for Base License, support status, and subscriptions, see Understanding Sophos Firewall Base License.

 - Current Sophos Firewall firmware is installed.